mo-ghoniem/eventilio-event-planning-platform/README.md

 ## 🧩 Microservices Architecture

-Eventify is built on a modular, distributed architecture with the following core services:
+Eventilio is built on a modular, distributed architecture with the following core services:

 - 🧑‍💼 **User Service** – Handles registration, authentication, and user profile management.
 - 💌 **Guest Service** – Manages guest lists, invitations, and RSVP tracking.